NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 The Copy Offload API requires the `nnf-dm` daemon to be running on the compute node.
 This daemon may be configured to run full-time, or it may be left in a disabled state if the WLM is expected to run it only when a user requests it.
 See [Compute Daemons](../compute-daemons/readme.md) for the systemd service configuration of the daemon.
-See `RequiredDaemons` in [Directive Breakdown](../directive-breakdown/readme.md) for a description of how the user may request the daemon in the case where the WLM will run it only on demand.
+See `Requires` in [Directive Breakdown](../directive-breakdown/readme.md) for a description of how the user may request the daemon in the case where the WLM will run it only on demand.